 The Bodhisatta was once an iguana.
 He lived in a massive burrow with hundreds of other iguanas who followed his leadership.
-His young son was close friends with a chameleon, and the Bodhisatta disapproved because chameleons are low-class creatures and mingling with them would bring misery to their entire iguana clan.
+His young son was close friends with a chameleon, and the Bodhisatta disapproved because chameleons are low-class creatures, and mingling with them would bring misery to their entire iguana clan.
 Though ordered to end the friendship, his son refused.
-Anticipating danger from the chameleon, the Bodhisatta dug a new tunnel out of the burrow to use in case of an emergency.
+Anticipating danger from the chameleon, the Bodhisatta dug a new tunnel out of their burrow to use in case of an emergency.

 In the Lifetime of the Buddha

 The disobedient young iguana was an earlier birth of one of the Buddha’s disciples who had been persuaded by a friend to skip his morning alms rounds and eat fancy meals at the monastery of Devadatta (the chameleon was an earlier birth of him), a disciple of the Buddha who became his nemesis.
 The Buddha told this story to the traitorous disciple and those who had reported his misbehavior so they knew that not listening to wise people can have bad results for an entire group.